git pre-commit Hooks for Python

 $ pip install pre-commit $ pre-commit install

-to use the pre-commit
+The pre-commit install updates $PROJ/.git/hooks/pre-commit to use the pre-commit

 python package.
 This always needs to be done, even if you are cloning a project that is

-already using pre-commit
+already using pre-commit.

-file which should be located at
+pre-commit is configured by .pre-commit-config.yaml file which should be located at

 the top of the project.
 I started out by creating the following: